guildai/guildai/guild/tests/uat/remote-queue-and-stage.md

     >>> run("guild run queue -y -r guild-uat --no-wait") Initializing remote run
-    Starting queue:queue on guild-uat as ...
+    Starting queue on guild-uat as ...
     ... is running on guild-uat
     To watch use 'guild watch ... -r guild-uat'
     <exit 0>